WeblateOrg/weblate/docs/formats.rst

 .. [#po] The gettext type comments are used as flags.
 .. [#xl] The flags are extracted from the non-standard attribute ``weblate-flags`` for all XML based formats.
 Additionally ``max-length:N`` is supported through the ``maxwidth`` `attribute <http://docs.oasis-open.org/xliff/v1.2/os/xliff-core.html#maxwidth>`_ as defined in the XLIFF standard, see :ref:`xliff-flags`.
 .. [#lp] The plurals are supported only for Laravel which uses in string syntax to define them, see `Localization in Laravel`_.
+.. [#fp] Plurals are handled in the syntax of the strings and not exposed as plurals in Weblate.

 .. _read-only-strings: